department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/discovery-conversation-guide.md

 *Start recording.*

-- **I have started recording.** I'd like to confirm: Are you comfortable if I record my screen the audio as we talk today?"
+- **I have started recording.** I'd like to confirm: Are you comfortable if I record my screen and the audio as we talk today?"

 ## Warm-up Questions - 5 minutes

-Before we talk about the website, tell me about yourself and your experience with VA benefits.
+Before we talk about the website, tell me about yourself.
+- Tell me about your background.
+- What has your experience been like with VA benefits?

+We are going to be talking about VA benefits today.
+Just so you know, you don't have to talk about specifics dealing with your personal health if you don't feel comfortable.

 ## Navigation: - 10 minutes

 - Are you familiar with the eBenefits website?
+- I'm going to ask you a series of questions about eBenefits.
+If you can log in and share your screen
 - If yes, tell me abut your experience using eBenefits.
 - If no, tell me about your experience with managing your benefits on VA.gov
 - Can you recall a time you were directed to eBenefits when using the VA.gov website?